kurissu/kurissu/README.md

 # 💫 About Me:

--👨‍💻 I'm currently working on becoming a Full-Stack Developer.
+👨‍💻 I'm currently working on becoming a Full-Stack Developer.

--🤝 Looking to collaborate with experience Web-Developer as a mentee.
+🤝 Looking to collaborate with experience Web-Developer as a mentee.

--🔍I'm looking for help with interview preparations and Job seeking.
+🔍I'm looking for help with interview preparations and Job seeking.

--🌱 I'm currently learning Java-script and its frame-work.
-Also working with python and C on the side using arduino/raspberryPi
+🌱 I'm currently learning Java-script and its frame-work.
+Also working with python and C on the side using arduino/raspberryPi.

--🐶 Ask me about Corgi's and Shiba Inu's.
+🐶 Ask me about Corgi's and Shiba Inu's.

--⚡ Fun fact: I love playing Badminton, Golf, Video Games, and I take Coffee as my Fuel!
+⚡ Fun fact: I love playing Badminton, Golf, Video Games, and I take Coffee as my Fuel!

 ## 🌐 Socials: